DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 * *Mimetype* is a file that contains a single line describing the EPUB file as `application/epub+zip`, this file allows ereaders to check whether the file is actually an EPUB and thus if they can read it.

 These three components form the basic structure of an EPUB and are required in order for the file to be a valid EPUB.
-For a formal specification of EPUB3, see the overview by [IDPF.org](http://www.idpf.org/epub/301/spec/epub-publications.html) which defines semantics and conformance requirements for EPUB publications.
+For a formal specification of EPUB3, see the overview by IDPF.org which defines semantics and conformance requirements for EPUB publications.[^idpf.org]

 ###Creating your own EPUB